Traffic Offence Lawyers Adelaide | Infringements and Traffic Expiation Notices

 A ‘good behaviour’ bond option is first available when 12 demerit points are reached, but if you breach this bond your licence will be disqualified for twice the original disqualification period.

-In some cases you can apply to have the number of demerit points reduced.
+In limited cases you can apply to have the number of demerit points reduced.

 What happens if I am caught Driving whilst Disqualified or Suspended?